Frankel01/HR_Attrition-Dashboard/README.md

 - Github: For portifolio building.

+### Data Cleaning and Preparation
+---
+In the initial phase of the data cleaning and preparation, i perform the following action
+- Data loading and inspection
+- Checking for missing variable
+- Data cleaning and formating

 ### Insights and Findings
 ---
 - Employees with low job satisfaction and work-life balance had higher attrition rates.